These 4:00 a.m. cogitations are too frequent.

 The last few chapters of my life would be the first to go were I editing myself for publication.

 Does God create suffering?
 Or is suffering a consistent element of mortality?
 Maybe even a soothing constant?
 Is our presence among ever-recycling materials simply uncomfortable?
 Especially if we are, in fact, God’s children?
 How bad is death if it leads to life?
 Does it?
-Where are my grandparents that have passed?
+Where are my nephews and grandparents that have passed?
 What about the father of my niece and nephew?
 What about my cousins?
 My step-uncle?
 My great aunt?
-What about the babies who were miscarried?
+What about babies who are miscarried?

 Surely they’re the closest angels… I can’t reconcile it any other way.